alefore/weblog/software-correctness.md

 A key aspect here is that adding debuginfo support to a new class is trivial.
 If it was even slightly difficult, it's likely that significantly fewer classes in our systems would have adopted this library.

+#### Monitoring

+For distributed systems, adequate monitoring tools is a crucial observability tool.
+For these systems, it pays tremendously to have separate systems constantly monitoring operational parameters.
+These would keep track of both:

+* General parameters, such as memory or CPU used over time, number of threads by state, etc..

+* Application specific parameters, tracking operations or state in the semantics of the business logic.

+#### Execution Logs

+Generating good logs during the regular execution of a program can be very useful as an observability tool, especially for errors that are difficult to reproduce.

 ### Debugging